wkake8888/jaist-research/(WEEK2)EfficientAttentionsforLongDocumentSummarization.md

 The quadratic computational and memory complexities of large Transformers have limited their scalability for long document summarization

 Solution:\
-HEPOS uses separate encoder-decoder heads on the same layer to cover different subsets of source tokens at fixed intervals.
+HEPOS uses separate encoder-decoder heads on the same layer to cover different subsets of source tokens at fixed intervals(Like multi-head attention).
 Each head starts at a different position, and all heads collectively attend to the full sequence

 **Contribution/Result**